-Rock Samphire is a spontaneous grass which borns and grows between the rocks in front of the sea.
+Rock Samphire is a spontaneous grass that borns and grows between the rocks in front of the sea.

-In the Conero Rivera area this grass called paccasassi which literally means to break the rocks is a very traditional, typical food and pride of Conero area.
+In the Conero Rivera area this grass is called paccasassi and it literally means "breaking the rocks".
+It is a very traditional food and pride of Conero area.

 Sea fennels have a very particular taste and they are a great combination with fresh bread, bologna, anchovies.
 Futhermore, they give a special touch in salad and fish.

-Ingredients: extra vergin olive oil, rock samphire* 38%, wine vinegar, salt, sugar.
+Ingredients: extra virgin olive oil, rock samphire* 38%, wine vinegar, salt, sugar.

 *Sea Fennel (Crithmum maritimum)

-Suggested parings: Sea Fennel in olive oil is extremely versatile and is ideal for imaginative appetizers or served as a garnish with top quality meat and fish dishes.
-Our suggestion for gourmets… when you have eaten the Rock Samphire leaves, take advantage of the wonderful taste of the remaining extra virgin olive oil as a flavour some dressing for your salads and starters.
+Suggested parings: Sea Fennel in olive oil is extremely versatile and is perfect as a creative appetizer.
+It calso be served as a garnish with top quality meat and fish dishes.
+Our suggestion for gourmets: when you have eaten the Rock Samphire leaves, fully enjoy the wonderful taste of the remaining extra virgin olive oil by using it as a dressing for salads and starters.

 Weight: Retailers 200 gr - Food Services 930 gr